Saiprudhviraj08/codsoft_task3/README.md

 # codsoft_task3
-This is a simple Python script for generating random passwords with customizable options for including uppercase letters, numbers, and special characters.

-Features
+## Password Generator

+This Python script generates a random password based on user-specified criteria.
+### Features:
+1.Generates a secure random password based on user-defined criteria.

-Generate a password of desired length (minimum 8 characters).
+2.Supports varying lengths of passwords (minimum of 8 characters).

-Option to include uppercase letters.
-Option to include numbers.
-Option to include special characters.
+3.Options to include uppercase letters, numbers, and special characters to increase complexity.

+4.Simple and straightforward command-line interface.